InvalidIdentifier/homelab/README.md

 Currently, there are **13 repositories**.
 While this may be confusing for some, it works well for me so far.

 Everything is **subject to change**!
-I am in the process of using as much Ansible as possible to learn.
+I am in the process of using as much Ansible as possible in order to learn.

 </div>